Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/fuel_system.md

 the quantity indication system.
 Further, the lamps will illuminate when the air refuel switch is set to EXTEND, with the ALL TANKS setting selected.

+> 💡 A good general indication that the tanks are empty is the total fuel counter showing a value
-> 💡 To confirm that the tanks are empty fly calm and level and watch if the light
+> below 11.000 lbs.
+To confirm, fly calm and level and watch if the light
 > stays on and the fuel gauge is not going up for at least one or two minutes.

 When air-to-air refueling, or when refueling on the ground and the tanks have